Coco-Bd/VITAELIO/README.md

 ![Lauched](/readmeResources/Screenshot%202024-11-01%20175850.png)

-Now, you're free to explore the webapp functionnalities :)
+Now, open a brwoser, type localhost or 127.0.0.1 and press enter.
+You're now free to explore the webapp functionnalities :)

 ## IMGs